SID41214/Business-AI-Meeting-Companion/README.md

 This repository hosts a personal project that is **currently in the active development phase**.

 * **Status:** In Progress / Work in Progress
-* **Code Access:** The full source and related assets are currently maintained in a private environment.

 * *For inquiries or further information, please contact me directly at sidhub41214@gmail.com.*
 ---